gabemcwilliams/gabemcwilliams/README.md

+**🧠 ML-first developer and platform architect building secure, production-grade systems for automation, inference, and edge intelligence.**

 # 👋 About Me — Gabe McWilliams

 Developer and architect with 20+ years in IT and a focus on data-driven automation and platform design.<br>